-Anyone with an interest in Buddhist culture will be fascinated by this 10-day adventure into the heart of Bhutan, the only country in the world that measures its productivity in GNH Gross National Happiness.
-Explore remote villages and shrines in the mountains.
-Climb magnificent heights to the cliff-side Taktsang Monastery, 900m (2,953 ft) above the valley floor.
-Discover your own capacity for happiness within Bhutan's ancient culture.
+Find out what lights up the faces of the residents of Bhutan, the only country in the world that measures its well-being in GNH – Gross National Happiness.
+On a 10-day adventure across this bastion of Buddhist culture, explore remote mountain villages and shrines and climb magnificent heights to the cliff-side Taktsang Monastery, 900 metres (2,953 feet) above the valley floor.
+Amid the soaring peaks and cultural delights of this ancient place, discover your own capacity for happiness.

 In clear weather, the flight over the Himalayas offers magnificent views of the world's highest peaks as they give way to the lush green Paro valley.
 The first gift from Bhutan will be the cool, clean fresh air as you step off the plane.
-After clearing customs and visa control, we'll be met by our local CEO who will conduct our welcome meeting and orientation.
-Later, enjoy dinner and visit Rimpung Dzong, a school for monks, and take a walk through the town.
+After clearing customs and visa control, an arrival transfer will take you to Thimphu, where we'll be met by our local CEO who will conduct a welcome meeting and orientation.

 After breakfast, drive through dense forests of blue pine, oak, and rhododendrons and enjoy views of the Himalayan range and the valley beyond.
 After a lunch stop, the road climbs steeply through a forest of pine and cedar, festooned with hanging lichen high up near Dochula pass at 3,050m (10,007 ft).
 After stopping here for tea and panoramic views of the Himalayan mountain range, we descend along a series of hairpin bends to the fertile valley of Punakha.

 Visit Punakha Dzong, winter seat of the Je Khenpo and the Monk Body, located between the rivers of the Mo (female) Chu and Pho (male) Chu.
-Drive to Lobeysa and hike another 20 min to Chime Lhakhang, temple of the “Divine Madman,” built in 1499.
-Today it is mostly visited by women, as it is known as a temple of fertility.
+Hike to Sangchhen Dorji Lhuendrup Nunnery and observe this complex of mediation and traditional arts training center for nuns.

 Walk back to the road and then drive a short distance to Wangdue for a visit to the Wangdue Phodrang.
 We'll continue on to the suspension bridge and hike through rice terraces, fields, and deep pine forest to Khamsum Yueley Chorten, where the view is superb.
 Descend until we reach the suspension bridge and the return to the hotel.